 Higher doses of Epidiolex, a prescription CBD medication, for a long duration have been associated with liver injury.

-Other studies indicate that high doses of CBD for people with Parkinson's disease might worsen tremors and muscle movement.
+Other studies indicate that high doses of CBD for people with brain disorders might worsen tremors and muscle movement.

 CBD might also interfere with how the liver breaks down certain medications.
 This could affect the effectiveness of these medications and their side effects.